hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter5/Questions.md

 a.__proto__.constructor === Foo.__proto__.constructor; // ?
 ```

+Answer: `false`

-24. Constructor function or constructor call?
+24. ### Constructor function or constructor call?
+    In reality, `Foo` is no more a "constructor" than any other `function` in your program.
+Functions themselves are not constructors.
+However, when you put the new keyword in front of a normal function call, that makes that function call a "constructor call".
+In fact, new sort of hijacks any normal function and calls it in a fashion that constructs an object, in addition to whatever else it was going to do.
-25. This snippet shows two additional **"class orientation"** tricks in play:
+25. ### This snippet shows two additional **"class orientation"** tricks in play:

 ```javascript
 function Foo(name) {